 - A hunting territory may take a domestic cat farther afield.
 This territory is claimed by your cat as their hunting ground.
 (Where they search for mice, voles, birds, and other creatures to eat.)

 - Shared or common territories are places that your cat is OK sharing with others.
 Including people, other cats, dogs, or other pets.
 An example of a shared territory could be your living room or your garden, where the whole family, including pets, hangs out together.

 How does my cat claim their territory?

 When an intruder breaches your cat’s territory, don’t be surprised if your normally calm kitty turns into a ferocious beast.
-Hackles will be raised and your cat will hiss, bare their teeth and possibly lunge at or onto the intruder.
+They might raise their hackles or hiss, baring their teeth – or even lunging at the intruder!
 Cats have been known to leap onto the backs of large dogs to make their point (which is “Get out of my space!”)

 Cats also mark their territory by scratching objects with their front paws, which contain scent glands.
 Outdoor cats might scratch tree trunks or wooden posts.
 To avoid having your indoor cat shred your sofa, provide a scratching post.
 Entice your kitty to use the post by rubbing catnip on it.

 To keep track of activity in their territory, cats patrol the boundaries of their space at least once a day, scent marking or scratching as needed.
 Kitties are vigilant defenders of their territory!

 (And if you’ve invested in a cat GPS tracker, you’ll see exactly where your cat patrols each day – so you can be 100% sure they’re safe.)

 Besides rubbing against objects, urine spraying is another technique used by cats to mark their territory.